Autodesk-Forge/forge-extensions/README.md

 Refer the [BasicSkeleton Extension](https://github.com/libvarun/forge-extensions/tree/master/public/extensions/BasicSkeleton) for boilerplate code.

 2) Each extension folder should be self-contained code, so that it's easily shareable between projects.
 Extension[Folder]/config.json is meant for keeping the config of an extension and for sharing.
-Config details need to be added in [extensions/config.json](https://github.com/libvarun/forge-extensions/blob/master/public/extensions/config.json) for the new extension to work.

 Extension config schema:
 <pre>